minio/docs/source/core-concepts/erasure-coding.rst

 Erasure Sets
 ------------

-An *Erasure Set* is a set of drives in a MinIO Tenant that support Erasure Coding.
+An *Erasure Set* is a set of drives in a MinIO Tenant Pool that support Erasure Coding.
 MinIO evenly distributes object data and parity blocks among the drives in the Erasure Set.